Prag8855/aab/content/guides/losing-your-job.md

 ### Work visa or Blue Card

 After you inform the *Ausländerbehörde*, nothing happens. **Your residence permit does not expire**, but it can be shortened.
-The *Ausländerbehörde* will give you 3 to 12 months to find another job.[^5]
+The *Ausländerbehörde* will give you 3 to 12 months to find another job.[^5] It depends on which *Ausländerbehörde* you go to.

-When you start a new job, you might need the *Ausländerbehörde*'s permission to start working.
-It depends on how long you had a residence permit:
+When you [find a new job](/guides/find-a-job-in-berlin), you might need the *Ausländerbehörde*'s permission to start working.
+It depends on how long you had a residence permit for:

 - **If you had <u>this</u> residence permit for at least 2 years**
     You can start a new job.
 You don't need the *Ausländerbehörde*'s permission.
 Just email them a copy of your new work contract.[^4]